Giant Clam

 # Threats

-Due to the aquarium trade and the fact that the giant clam’s abductor muscle is considered a delicacy, the giant clam population has decreased substantially.
+Globally the giant clam population has decreased substantially due to the aquarium trade and the fact that the giant clam’s abductor muscle is considered a delicacy.
 This lands it a place on the increasingly diverse list of vulnerable species.
+However, the species has never been allowed to be collected from the wild in Australian waters, so the species is reported to be in healthy numbers on the Great Barrier Reef.

 #IUCN Red List status